jccpalmer/docs/starlight/src/content/docs/about/about-me.md

 Having a homelab has taught me so much, yet I have even more to learn.
 I consider myself a novice apprentice with many of the skills I've picked up, such as Docker.
 However, my experience as a technical writer means that I excel at reading documentation, even that which is poorly-written.
 So, even when I don't know how to do something, I can quickly look up and figure how to do it.

 The homelab journey is still underway.
-As I write this, I'm building up a Cisco C240 M4SX, but it won't boot, so I'll be replacing it with a Dell R730XD.
+As I write this, I just put a Dell R730XD into production as my new NAS, running TrueNAS Scale.
 I also want to replace my Intel NUC 12 Pro with a Dell R730 to run all my virtual machines and containers.
 Finally, I need some kind of NVR, preferably with an NVMe slot, for my Frigate server.

 The rest of my rack space will go to my network stack when I can build my own 1U OPNSense router, get a patch panel, and hopefully repair my Juniper EX3200 48-port PoE switch.
 I'm also considering building a 3U gaming rig for my Windows needs to get rid of my dual-boot setup.